searke/TemplateTesting/README.md

-#TemplateTesting
+# TemplateTesting

 A package for randomized testing and for testing over exhaustive possible combinations of values.

-TemplateTesting is a minimalist templating system for tests that encourages DRY coding by factoring otherwise repetitive tests into templates and data.
+TemplateTesting is a minimalist templating system that factors otherwise repetitive tests into templates and data.
 Tests are described as templates which are later filled in with all possible data combinations.

 TemplateTesting is inspired feaures in [Haskell's QuickCheck](https://wiki.haskell.org/Introduction_to_QuickCheck1) and [Python's Hypothesis](http://hypothesis.works/).
-It's significantly different however reflecting my own thoughts about what is important in testing and some unique features of the Wolfram Language.
+It has many significant differences however, which reflect my personal preferences and the homoiconitiy of the Wolfram Language.

 testingAssertions
 -----------------